damianoduranti/LLMknowextra/README.md

 ## Abstract

-In the quest to surmount the challenges of knowledge extraction which is crucial for the development of autonomous AI agents with integrated learning and reasoning capabilities, we introduce a neuro-symbolic framework for knowledge acquisition systems.
-This foundational framework combines the functionalities of Large Language Models (LLMs) with symbolic verification modules to process semi-structured data efficiently.
-Our approach involves leveraging LLMs to generate linear temporal logic specifications from finite trace sets representing event logs in a process mining context.
-Simultaneously, in a knowledge representation setting, we utilize LLMs to extract description logic concepts, achieving human-readable conceptualizations that distinctively categorize positive and negative data instances.
-The integration of chat interfaces based on state-of-the-art LLMs with formal verification modules is pivotal in our system.
-For process mining, we employ model checking tools for linear temporal logic on finite traces, and for description logic concept learning, we perform entailment checks using dedicated reasoning engines.
-Following a proof-of-concept evaluation, the performance of LLMs on each task was analyzed, leading to the development of a GPT-based toolchain that automates the generation and verification steps in these knowledge extraction processes.
+Trustworthy knowledge extraction represents a bottleneck in the development of autonomous AI agents capable of inte- grating learning and reasoning capabilities.
+As a founda- tional framework of neuro-symbolic knowledge acquisition systems from semi-structured data, we introduce an approach that combines Large Language Model (LLM) functionali- ties with symbolic verification modules.
+In a process min- ing context, we propose to leverage LLMs to generate lin- ear temporal logic specifications starting from sets of finite traces that represent event logs.
+In a knowledge represen- tation setting, we focus instead on LLM-based extraction of description logic concepts to obtain human-readable concep- tualizations that separate positive and negative labeled data instances.
+We integrate chat interfaces based on state-of-the- art LLMs with formal verification modules: In the process mining case, we employ model checking tools for linear tem- poral logic on finite traces; and, for description logic concept learning, we perform entailment checks using dedicated rea- soning engines.
+First, we perform a proof-of-concept evalua- tion of these architectures, comparing the performance of the LLMs on each task.
+We then provide an implementation of a GPT-based toolchain to automate the candidate generation and verification steps.

 ## Project Structure